19 Genius Ways to Store More in Your Small Bedroom

 Measure the Depth

 Typical furniture options such as dressers can quickly overwhelm small bedrooms, especially if they intrude into the sometimes-cramped walkways.
-It’s worth it to look for narrower options that can tuck into slim corners yet still offer storage.
+Search for narrower options that can tuck into slim corners yet still offer effective small bedroom organization.
 The mirrored doors on this one help to bounce light around the room, which helps the space appear larger.

 Supplement a Small Bedroom Closet

-Small bedrooms and small closets often go hand-in-hand.
-If your space challenges extend to clothes storage, consider supplementing your room with a pretty armoire outfitted just for clothes and accessories.
-Use paint to dress up the piece and tie it in with the rest of the decor in your room.
+Small bedrooms and tiny closets often go hand-in-hand.
+If your space is short on clothes storage, consider supplementing with an armoire inside the bedroom for items that won't fit in the closet.
+If you're refreshing an older piece of furniture or a flea market find, dress it up with a fresh coat of paint and new hardware to tie it in with the rest of the decor in your room.

-Make the most of a small closet with the right organizers.
-Most closets just have a long hanging bar and a shelf, which meets some storage needs.
-But with a mix of drawers, cubbies, cabinets, and hanging bars, you'll have storage tailored to specific items.
+Make the most of limited rack space with smart closet storage ideas.
+Many builder-grade closets offer only a long hanging bar and a shelf, which may not meet all of your storage needs in the most space-efficient way.
+A mix of drawers, cubbies, cabinets, and hanging bars creates a customized storage solution that's tailored to your specific items.

-Utilize the space behind your bed as storage.
-Employ bins or baskets as organizers for bedside essentials, and install wall-mounted lights.
-The set-up in this bedroom eliminates the need for nightstands, which is another plus in a small bedroom.
+Incorporate a storage headboard into your small bedroom design to make use of the space behind your bed.
+Employ bins or baskets as organizers for bedside essentials, and install wall-mounted lights in place of a table lamp.
+The set-up in this bedroom eliminates the need for nightstands, which is another plus in small bedroom organization.